dreadpiratebrown/sagard/README.md

 - Better icons for battles.
 - Better battle UI.
 - Annotations.
 The writing is, how do you say?
 Ah yes.
 Not so good.
 I want to add my own comments & criticisms in an unobtrusive way.
+- Responsive styles so it works on phones and other small devices.

 ### Contribute